falkaer/the-guide/m4_real_time_systems/s3_branchless_programming.md

 With compilers you can tell it which platforms to compile for.
 If you tell it to compile exclusively for YOUR platform it can make use of optimizations and commands specific to your system.
-This might make it perform significantly worse on other systems though.,
+This might make it perform significantly worse on other systems though.

 I will leave you with one thing if you are memory bound, SIMD won't magically make your memory bandwidth increase.